-- 5. Reserves we are legally required to maintain, total balance £24.7m, include the following - Sinking funds we are legally obliged to maintain, and other legal liabilities from previous initiatives (£10.8m) - Public Health COVID related grant funding (£4.2m) - Funds held on behalf of schools, other agencies and Adult Services clients (£9.7m) - 6.
-Dedicated Schools Grant (DSG) reserve we are legally required to maintain, balance £0m, (see Note 32)
+- Reserves we are legally required to maintain, total balance £24.7m, include the following - Sinking funds we are legally obliged to maintain, and other legal liabilities from previous initiatives (£6.5m) - Funds held on behalf of schools, other agencies and Adult Services clients (£4.8m) - 6.
+Dedicated Schools Grant (DSG) reserve we are legally required to maintain, balance £4.5m, (see Note 31)

 On the 6 November 2020, the Secretary of State for the Ministry of Housing, Communities and Local Government laid before Parliament a statutory instrument (the instrument) to amend The Local Authorities (Capital Finance and Accounting) Regulations (the 2003 Regulations).
 The provisions came into effect from 29 November 2020.
+In December 2022 a second statutory instrument extended the provisions to cover the period to 31 March 2026

-The instrument amends the 2003 Regulations by establishing new accounting practices in relation to the treatment of local authorities' schools budget deficits such that where the Council has a deficit on its schools budget relating to its accounts for a financial year beginning on 1 April 2020, 1 April 2021 or 1 April 2022, it must not charge the amount of that deficit to a revenue account.
+The instrument amends the 2003 Regulations by establishing new accounting practices in relation to the treatment of local authorities' schools budget deficits such that where the Council has a deficit on its schools budget relating to its accounts for a financial years beginning on 1 April 2020 through to 1 April 2025, it must not charge the amount of that deficit to a revenue account.
 The Council must record any such deficit in a separate account established solely for the purpose of recording deficits relating to its school's budget.
 The new accounting practice has the effect of separating schools budget deficits from the Councils' general fund for a period of three financial years.